arlac77/svelte-guard-history-router/README.md

 ## sequenceGuard

-execute guards in a sequence
+Execute guards in a sequence

 ### Parameters